digital-asset/ex-bond-issuance/README.md

 ```

-6. Run `make packui`.
+6. Run `make package`.
 Upload `target/bondui.zip` to DAML Hub and deploy the UI.
 Follow "View site".
 Upload `parties.json` to the UI using the button on the login screen (Upload parties.json (tokens)).
 Receiving no error means you have succeeded.

 Note: parties.json needs to be re-uploaded to the UI every time the tokens change.